harrisjunaid/MITxPRO-MERN-Module-16/README.md

 Track when React is re-rendering with the useEffect Hook.
 Re-render is triggered when useState is changed.

+React doesn't re-render if we we update directly into the DOM.
+The Re-render is triggered when we change useState.

 </br>

 ###  16-10 Parent State Forces Re-Render